JET Living The Application Process

 Kyushu is an amazing region in Japan.

-Even though it far south, there is plenty of things to do.
-It’s also one the most relaxing places in all of Japan.
+Even though it far south, there are plenty of things to do.
+It’s also one of the most relaxing places in all of Japan.
 Everyone is humble and proud to see foreigners residing there.

 Take Away About Your Choice

-• If you really want your location pick, choose something that doesn’t stand out.
+• If you want your location, choose something that doesn’t stand out.

 • Avoid major cities.

-• Don’t get upset if you don’t get your first pick or any.
+• Don’t get upset if you don’t get your first pick.

 • Be thankful if you land a JET position anywhere in Japan.